Silhouettes

 Formerly, it was included in the genus Streptopelia, but studies on vocalization, together with DNA analyses, led to the conclusion, that this species and its near relative, the laughing dove (Spilopelia senegalensis), differed sufficiently from the other Streptopelia species to form a separate genus.

 This bird is widely distributed in Asia, from the Indian Subcontinent eastwards to China and Taiwan, thence south through the Philippines and Southeast Asia to Indonesia.
 The nominate race chinensis is very common in Taiwan, also in cities.
-The pictures below are all from Taiwan.
+The pictures below are all from Taiwan, and other pictures are shown on the pages Animals: Urban animal life, and Animals – Birds: Birds in Taiwan.

 Spotted dove at dawn, Taichung.
 (Photo copyright © by Kaj Halberg)